SharonIV0x86/BankingSystem2.0/README.md

 - You have to create your account, you will have a starting balance of **5000**.
 - In the account menu you can delete your account also.
 - **Output.txt** contains the pin and password in encrypted form.
-- **logs.txt** contains event logs like creation, logging of accounts.
+- **logs.txt** contains event logs like creation, logging of accounts and all other events.
-- **accountLogs.txt** contains logs of account related activities.
 - **account.txt** contains updated balance

 ## Future Updates